cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/02-GKE-basics.md

 pvc-demo   Bound    pvc-55449e93-3d4b-4078-b044-bc7b4514797b   3Gi        RWO            standard       2m
 ```

-It will take some time before the STATUS get to the state "Bound"
+It will take some time before the STATUS gets to the state "Bound"

 Now we can use this volume in the workflow definition.
 Create a workflow definition file `argo_wf_volume.yaml` with the following contents: